Tragedy of the commons: Others

 Hardin's work is criticised as historically inaccurate in failing to account for the demographic transition, and for failing to distinguish between common-pool resources and open access resources.
 Radical environmentalist Derrick Jensen claims the tragedy of the commons is used as propaganda for private ownership.
 He says it has been used by the political right wing to hasten the final enclosure of the "common resources" of third world and indigenous people worldwide, as a part of the Washington Consensus.
 He argues that in true situations, those who abuse the commons would have been warned to desist and if they failed would have punitive sanctions against them.
 He says that rather than being called "The Tragedy of the Commons", it should be called "the Tragedy of the Failure of the Commons".

 Marxist geographer David Harvey has a similar criticism: "The dispossession of indigenous populations in North America by 'productive' colonists, for instance, was justified because indigenous populations did not produce value", asking: "Why, for instance, do we not focus in Hardin's metaphor on the individual ownership of the cattle rather than on the pasture as a common?"

-Some authors, like Yochai Benkler, say that with the rise of the Internet and digitalisation, an economics system based on commons becomes possible again.
+Some authors, like Yochai Benkler, say that with the rise of the Internet and digitalization, an economics system based on commons becomes possible again.
 He wrote in his book The Wealth of Networks in 2006 that cheap computing power plus networks enable people to produce valuable products through non-commercial processes of interaction: "as human beings and as social beings, rather than as market actors through the price system".
-He uses the term networked information economy to refer to a "system of production, distribution, and consumption of information goods characterized by decentralized individual action carried out through widely distributed, nonmarket means that do not depend on market strategies".
+He uses the term networked information economy to refer to a "system of production, distribution, and consumption of information goods characterized by decentralised individual action carried out through widely distributed, nonmarket means that do not depend on market strategies".
 He also coined the term commons-based peer production for collaborative efforts based on sharing information.
 Examples of commons-based peer production are Wikipedia, free and open source software and open-source hardware.

 The tragedy of the commons has served as a pretext for powerful private companies and/or governments to introduce regulatory agents or outsourcing on less powerful entities or governments, for the exploitation of their natural resources.
-Powerful companies and governments can easily corrupt and bribe less powerful institutions or governments, to allow them exploit or privatize their resources, which causes more concentration of power and wealth in powerful entities.
+Powerful companies and governments can easily corrupt and bribe less powerful institutions or governments, to allow them exploit or privatise their resources, which causes more concentration of power and wealth in powerful entities.
 This phenomenon is known as the resource curse.

-Other criticisms have focused on Hardin's racist and eugenicist views, claiming that his arguments are directed towards forcible population control, particularly for people of color.
+Other criticisms have focused on Hardin's racist and eugenicist views, claiming that his arguments are directed toward forcible population control, particularly for people of color.